Alaska Federal Criminal Defense Lawyer

 Are the FBI, OIG, IRS, or DEA Targeting You in Alaska?

 - We Fight to Avoid Charges in Every Oberheiden, P.C. has a long track record of resolving cases for our clients without charges being filed.
-In fact, our main goal in every investigation our Alaska federal criminal defense lawyers handle is to help our clients avoid charges.
+In fact, our Alaska federal criminal defense attorney’s main goal in every investigation is to help our clients avoid charges.
 If you have not yet been charged with a crime, there is still a chance to avoid government prosecution.

 - We Rely on Extensive Federal Experience to Execute Strong Defense Strategies.
 Oberheiden P.C’s entire practice focuses exclusively on the area of federal criminal defense, unlike other law firms in Alaska.
 Our approach is the result of decades of proven results and experience.

 - We Focus on the Unique Aspects of Each Individual Case.
-Our attorneys never take any detail for granted.
+Our lawyers never take any detail for granted.
 When our firm represents you, we custom tailor a defense strategy that will yield the maximum result for you or your business.
-Our Alaska federal criminal defense lawyers keep you updated and informed throughout the whole process and will answer any questions you may have.
+Our Alaska federal criminal defense lawyer keeps you updated and informed throughout the whole process and will answer any questions you may have.

 - We Help Our Clients Make Confident and Informed Decisions.
 One thing to remember about the federal litigation process is that it is extremely complex and multifaceted.
 There are many important questions to consider.
 For example: Should I provide answers to federal agents from the FBI, IRS, OIG, or DEA?
 What should I do about self-incriminating information?
 How should I respond to a grand jury subpoena or target letter?
 Our team of experienced lawyers will help you to understand the complexities of the federal litigation system.

 - We Never Give In.
-Our Alaska federal criminal defense lawyers never stop working for our clients.
+Our Alaska federal criminal defense attorney never stops working for our clients.
 Our approach is simple – we target the maximum result for our clients and seek to avoid charges altogether.
 With decades of experience at our back, this approach has led to hundreds and thousands of satisfied clients over the years.

 How the Experienced Federal Criminal Trial Attorneys at Oberheiden, P.C.
 Can Help